jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 You may wish to take note the follow errors commonly made by businesses:

 1. Standard Rated Supply (5a) and Output Tax (5b)
-2. Stanadard Rate and Flat Rate Acquisitions (6a), and Input Tax (6b)
+2. Standard Rate and Flat Rate Acquisitions (6a), and Input Tax (6b)
 3. Local Zero-Rated Supplies
 4. Export Supplies
 5. Exempt Supplies